jdcloudcom/en/documentation/Hyper-Converged-IDC/Distributed-Cloud-Physical-Server/Introduction/Features.md

 The high-speed network devices of JD Cloud data center are relied on to achieve the intranet interconnection, and provide a high-quality, high-speed, and low-delay intranet environment.
 The intranet of users is isolated from each other, being secure and reliable.</br>
 It supports self-planned network deployment, including preset/non-preset network range (CIDR), subnet segment and intranet CIDR segment that users can choose depending on their preference.</br>
 The double upper-link network adopts the bond redundancy policy of IEEE 802.3ad dynamic link aggregation mode, and supports network interface redundancy disaster recovery to guarantee the high availability of network.</br>
-Elastic IP can be independently applied for, and the public network bandwidth can be dynamically expanded to a maximum of 200Mbps, supporting association and disassociation.
+Elastic IP can be independently applied for.
+The public network bandwidth can reach a maximum of 10240Mbps (10240Mbps is the maximum bandwidth that can be provided.
+The bandwidth may vary depending on various nodes, please make a reasonable choice according to actual node) and be dynamically expanded, supporting association and disassociation.

 - **Quick Batch Deployment:**
 Automatically deploy the operating system when creating the Distributed Cloud Physical Server, and allow users to reinstall the operating system.